 Odds improve for tropical depression to form in southwestern Gulf, system could emerge near Bahamas

-The system in the Gulf of Mexico is forecast to move slowly west or west-northwest, and saw its chances of developing over the next seven days increase to 60% in the tropical outlook released at 7:10 p.m. on Saturday.
+The system in the Gulf of Mexico is forecast to move slowly west or west-northwest, and saw its chances of developing over the next seven days increase to 60% as of 2 a.m.
+Sunday.

-It could become a tropical depression by early or mid-week, according to the NHC.
+It could become a tropical depression by midweek, according to the NHC.

-Meanwhile, the Saturday night outlook detected an area that it said could develop into an area of low pressure located off the Florida coast, north of the central Bahamas.

-This system has been given a 20% chance of development over the next seven days, with the NHC saying Saturday that an area of low pressure could form by the middle part of next week a few hundred miles northeast of the central Bahamas, with some slow development possible thereafter while the system moves westward or west-northwestward.
+Meanwhile, the system that could emerge near the Bahamas has been given a 30% chance of development over the next seven days, a few hundred miles northeast of the central Bahamas, with some slow development possible thereafter while the system moves westward or west-northwestward.

 The 2024 hurricane season, which officially began June 1, is expected to be extremely active.